SteveBz/Bynary/README.md

 Firstly we need a vitual environment so that any exiting python programs aren't disrupted by the module for this program.
 Eg Bynary makes heavy use of `Matplotlib`, if you use an earlier or later version in another module, that could create issues.
 By installing  `Matplotlibin` out own virtual environment we avoid that issue.

+You will need a subscription to the gaia website if you want to download new data from esa.

 # How to install virtualenv:

 ## Install pip3 first